ThyssenKrupp CEO sees Alabama plant sale closing in Q2

-FRANKFURT Germany's ThyssenKrupp (TKAG.DE) expects the sale of its steel processing plant in Calvert, Alabama to ArcelorMittal (ISPA.AS) and Nippon Steel (9810.T) to close in the coming months, according to its chief executive.
+FRANKFURT Feb 14 Germany's ThyssenKrupp expects the sale of its steel processing plant in Calvert, Alabama to ArcelorMittal and Nippon Steel to close in the coming months, according to its chief executive.

 "Closing of the Alabama deal, we believe this can be done in Q2," Heinrich Hiesinger told analysts during a conference call after the German industrial group published quarterly financial results on Friday.